zerise000/raytracing/README.md

 ## how to compile

-You need to install [https://wiki.libsdl.org/SDL2/Installation](SDL2) as a dependency, then exec the command 'make' in order to get the final executable
+[You need to install SDL2](https://wiki.libsdl.org/SDL2/Installation) as a dependency, then exec the command 'make' in order to get the final executable